ge95net/VIPatch/README.md

 ## Data Preparation

-Download the dataset from [Speaking Faces](https://issai.nu.edu.kz/speaking-faces/)
+Download the dataset from [Speaking Faces](https://issai.nu.edu.kz/speaking-faces/) and put it in the folder 'datasets/'

 The directory structure example is: